the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-tech.md

 ```

 Ensure that any email address you send invitations from is able to contact your attendees (and not flagged as a spam email account).
-You may suggest that attendees add your event's core email address to a list of trusted senders, or you can also ask for feedback from attendees leading up to an event which allows you to identify if your emails have been recieved.
+You may suggest that attendees add your event's core email address to a list of trusted senders, or you can also ask for feedback from attendees leading up to an event, which allows you to identify if your emails have been received.

 ### Reaching attendees without email access
 Your event may engage communities and people with lived experience who have barriers to accessing email or the internet regularly.